 Cook Ribs Over Cool Heat

 Cool heat?
-Sounds like an oxymoron, but it's the term for the cooler part of a hot grill.
+It sounds like an oxymoron, but it's the term for the cooler part of a hot grill.
 How you create a "cool zone" depends on the type of grill you're using:

-Charcoal grill: Bank coals to one side of the grill and cook the ribs over the area without coals under it.
-Large cuts, such as ribs, that need longer cooking times to get tender take long enough to cook that the high heat from being set directly over coals will burn the outside well before the inside is cooked and... tender.
+Charcoal grill: Bank coals to one side of the grill and cooks the ribs over the area without coals under it.
+Large cuts, such as ribs, that need longer cooking times to get tender take long enough to cook that the high heat from being set directly over coals will burn the outside well before the inside is cooked and tender.